eksteen11/Farm-Feed---Cursor---V1.7/DEMO_TESTING_GUIDE.md

 2. **Browse Listings**
    - Go to `/listings` to see available products
    - You'll see 2 listings from `seller@demo.com`:
-     - Yellow Maize (100 tons available)
+     - Barley (64 tons available) - with images, videos, and enhanced specifications
-     - White Maize (50 tons available)
+     - Wheat (1000 tons available) - with images, videos, and enhanced specifications

 3. **Create an Offer**
-   - Click on any listing (e.g., Yellow Maize)
+   - Click on any listing (e.g., Barley or Wheat)
+   - View the detailed listing page with images, videos, and specifications
    - Click "Make Offer" button
    - Fill out the comprehensive offer form:
      - Price: R2,800/ton (below asking price)
      - Quantity: 50 tons
      - Delivery: Delivered to Address
-     - Message: "Interested in your maize.
+     - Message: "Interested in your grain.
 Can you deliver to our feedlot?"
      - Terms: "Payment within 7 days of delivery"
    - Submit the offer
    - **Expected**: Seller receives email notification immediately